Cristality0/Discord-counting-bot/README.md

 ![image](https://user-images.githubusercontent.com/62205099/158039107-50b0d792-01e7-4eb2-8ea6-66d917501bf3.png)

-Note that the bot only works with simple GUI set up in discord settings as it coppies the last message and not downloads from the API
-For getting coordinated you can use the code provided or other tools like ShareX
+Note that the bot only works with simple GUI set up in discord settings as it coppies the last message and not downloads from the API.
+For getting coordinated you can use the code provided or other tools like ShareX as seen in the screenshot.

 ![image](https://user-images.githubusercontent.com/62205099/158039312-a436f909-474f-42dc-8514-33cd30390692.png)